bbdibal/github-onboarding-workshop/classes/session-02-2026-07-11-azure-key-vault/azure-key-vault-michael-onwumere.md

 By the end of the session, I had a clear understanding of how Azure Key Vault protects sensitive information and why it should always be used instead of storing secrets in application settings or source code.

 I also understood how Managed Identities, Azure RBAC, and Microsoft Defender for Cloud work together to form a robust, defense-in-depth strategy for securing cloud workloads — one where no single point of failure can result in full compromise.

-Challenges I Faced

-•	Control Plane vs. Data Plane — Initially confusing to separate their responsibilities.
-The key insight was that the Control Plane manages the vault itself, while the Data Plane manages what's inside the vault.
-Access to one does not grant the other.

-•	System-Assigned vs. User-Assigned Managed Identities — Understanding the lifecycle differences: System-Assigned identities are tied to the resource lifecycle (deleted with the resource), while User-Assigned identities are independent and can be shared across multiple resources.

-•	RBAC + Managed Identity relationship — Grasping how Managed Identity provides authentication while RBAC provides authorization — two distinct layers working together.
 ________________________________________

 Some key images for these learnings are: